dansmyers/IntroToCS/Labs/C-Victorian_Gothic_Guide_to_Data_Analytics.md

 ## Get the Data

 The three CSV files are posted to Canvas.
-Download them all, then upload them to your workspace by dragging and dropping into the file browser or by using the "Upload" option.
+Download them all, then upload them to your workspace by dragging and dropping into the file browser.

 ## The *Titanic* Dataset